gbragafibra/whatislife/lit.md

 - [DIAGONAL ARGUMENTS AND CARTESIAN CLOSED CATEGORIES, F. WILLIAM LAWVERE](https://www.emis.de/journals/TAC/reprints/articles/15/tr15.pdf)

+- Scott, D. (1973).
+Models for various type-free calculi.
+In Studies in Logic and the Foundations of Mathematics (Vol. 74, pp. 157-187).
+Elsevier.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.